Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 This over-activation taxes our nervous system, which eventually weakens our immune response.

-In addition to making us more prone to getting sick, it also leads to chronic fatigue, brain fog, and more erratic emotional expression.
+In addition to making us more prone to becoming ill, it also leads to chronic fatigue, brain fog, and more erratic emotional expression.

 Self-Test: Are You Breathing Properly?